cj233cj/cj233cj.github.io/README.md

 ## Caveat

-This blog is mostly AI slop and for fun currently
+blog articles may or may not contain some AI slop, currently it's mostly for practice english/japanese writing under the vetting of AI

 ## Todo